Ay-slim/ecommerce_techinnover/README.md

 ### Directories

-- <users>
+- users
-  - <User Db schema>: contains both regular users and admins, distinguishing them by a role field with values `user` | `admin` | `superadmin`
+  - User Db schema: contains both regular users and admins, distinguishing them by a role field with values `user` | `admin` | `superadmin`
-  - <Services>: Implements CRUD operations on the user db
+  - Services: Implements CRUD operations on the user db
-  - <Controller>: User endpoints
+  - Controller: User endpoints
     - product creation
     - product fetch (only those created by self)
     - product update (only those created by self)
     - product deletion (only those created by self)
-  - <Guard>: handles unbanned user access
+  - Guard: handles unbanned user access
-  - <Module>: Exposes the DB and services to the apps app.module file to make them usable across other directories
+  - Module: Exposes the DB and services to the apps app.module file to make them usable across other directories
-- <products>
+- products
-  - <Product Db schema>: holds product details and a reference to the user who created them
+  - Product Db schema: holds product details and a reference to the user who created them
-  - <Services>: Implements CRUD operations on the products db
+  - Services: Implements CRUD operations on the products db
-  - <Controller>:
+  - Controller:
     - Approved products endpoint accessible to non authenticated users
-    - <Module>: Exposes the DB and services to the apps app.module file to make them usable across other directories
+    - Module: Exposes the DB and services to the apps app.module file to make them usable across other directories
-- <auth>
+- auth
   - Handles authentication for users and admin
-  - <Controller>: has all the login, register, and logout endpoints
+  - Controller: has all the login, register, and logout endpoints
-  - <Guard>: Handles auth guard enforcing valid login tokens
+  - Guard: Handles auth guard enforcing valid login tokens
-- <admin>
+- admin
   - Contains logic for admin activities
-  - <Controller>: contains the admin creation, user fetch, user banning/unbanning, product approval/rejection
+  - Controller: contains the admin creation, user fetch, user banning/unbanning, product approval/rejection
-  - <Guard>: Ensures only admins can access admin endpoints
+  - Guard: Ensures only admins can access admin endpoints
-- <database>
+- database
   - Database initialization and connection
-- <utils>
+- utils
   - functions and types that are useful across the various directories
-- <app.module>, <main>: App initialization
+- app.module, main: App initialization

 ## Performance improvements